 Just a single inch of water from flooding can cause costly damage to your home.
 Here’s what you need to know about insuring against damages caused by flooding.

-A standard homeowners policy does not cover damages from flooding.
+A standard homeowners policy does not cover flood damage.
 A separate flood policy is needed to cover losses to your property caused by flooding, which provides coverage for things such as:

 As a homeowner, you can insure your home for up to $250,000 and its contents up to $100,000.
 For this $250,000/$100,000 building and contents coverage, yearly premiums average $405 in low- to moderate-risk areas.
 If your home is located in a high-risk area, give us a call to determine your premium.